 Sept 14 Sacred Valley, Cusco: Señor de Huanca is a pilgrimage to the Sanctuary of Señor de Huanca, where the image of Christ is believed to have appeared numerous times, to receive blessings.

 Late Sept.
 Cusco, Cusco: Warachikuy reenacts the challenges boys had to overcome in Inca times to become men.
 After successfully completing these physical tests, boys were able to marry and become citizens.

 Oct (date varies) Lima: Mistura is one of the most important gastronomic festivals in Latin America.
 Chefs from all over the country come together to serve their food in an enormous gathering.

 Early Oct Quispicanchis & Canchis, Cusco: Virgin of Rosario honors the patron saint of the towns Urcus, Combapata and Checacupe with bullfights, fairs and of course processions.

-October 21 Ica: Señor de Luren Festival remember the mysterious disappearance of the patron saint of Ica, a wooden sculpture of the crucified Christ.
+October 21 Ica: Señor de Luren Festival remembers the mysterious disappearance of the patron saint of Ica, a wooden sculpture of the crucified Christ.
 During this Festival a replica is carried in a procession from dusk till dawn the next day.

-Nov 1 & 2 Throughout Peru: Dia de Todos los Santos y Día de los Muertos are two days dedicated to remembering the dead.
+Nov 1 & 2 Throughout Peru: Dia de Todos los Santos and Día de los Muertos are two days dedicated to remembering the dead.
 This is done with family, special food (bread in the shape of dolls and horses) and a visit to the cemetery to celebrate with loved ones that have passed away.